AVEVA/CONNECT-data-services-developer-docs/Documentation/SequentialDataStore/SDS_Views.md

     }

-SdsView API
+SdsStreamView API
 -----------

-The REST APIs provide programmatic access to read and write Sds data.
-The APIs in this section interact with SdsViews.
-When working in .NET convenient Sds Client libraries are available.
+The REST APIs provide programmatic access to read and write SDS data.
+The APIs in this section interact with SdsStreamViews.
+When working in .NET convenient SDS Client libraries are available.
 The ISdsMetadataService interface, accessed using the ``SdsService.GetMetadataService()`` helper, defines the available functions.
-See [Sds View information](https://ocs-docs.osisoft.com/Documentation/SequentialDataStore/SDS_Views.html) for general SdsView information.
+See [SdsStreamView information](https://ocs-docs.osisoft.com/Documentation/SequentialDataStore/SDS_Views.html) for general SdsStreamView information.

 ***********************

 ``Get Stream View``
 --------------

-Returns the stream view corresponding to the specified viewId within a given namespace.
+Returns the stream view corresponding to the specified streamViewId within a given namespace.

 **Request**

-        GET api/v1-preview/Tenants/{tenantId}/Namespaces/{namespaceId}/StreamViews/{viewId}
+        GET api/v1-preview/Tenants/{tenantId}/Namespaces/{namespaceId}/StreamViews/{streamViewId}

 **Parameters**

 ``string tenantId``
   The tenant identifier

 ``string namespaceId``
   The namespace identifier

-``string viewId``
+``string streamViewId``
   The stream view identifier

 **Response**